 - CM-7A.
 Signage along major thoroughfares shall direct the public's attention to public shoreline parks with water-dependent or related facilities. - CM-7B.
-Miami-Dade County Park and Recreation Department shall continue to offer interpretive programs and special events to promote understanding and appreciation of the County's coastal resources by residents and visitors. - CM-7C.
+Miami-Dade County Parks, Recreation and Open Spaces Department shall continue to offer interpretive programs and special events to promote understanding and appreciation of the County's coastal resources by residents and visitors. - CM-7C.
 Miami-Dade County shall seek funds for permanent and mobile exhibits or interpretive signage on coastal resources and water-dependent and water-related uses that would enhance public appreciation and awareness of the County's coastal resources and water-oriented opportunities.
 Public outreach programs including environmental workshops, TV and radio programs and public service announcements should be continued. - CM-7D.
 Miami-Dade County shall continue its public involvement in natural areas restoration including removing invasive exotic plant species, reseeding or replanting native vegetation, enhancing habitat, monitoring wildlife, and renourishing dunes in coastal County parks. - CM-7E.
 Miami-Dade County shall establish ongoing anti-litter and shoreline cleanup programs in cooperation with municipalities and the private sector.
-Businesses and civic organizations shall be encouraged to adopt a park, island, or shoreline natural area and keep it clean.
+Businesses and civic organizations shall be encouraged to adopt a park, island, or shoreline natural area and keep it clean. - CM-7F.

-- CM-7F.
 Miami-Dade County will encourage the Miami-Dade County School Board to continue and expand its existing environmental education programs so that all children in the public school system receive "hands on" exposure to coastal resources. - CM-7G.
-To better document the values, and to promote appreciation of Miami-Dade County's natural resources by residents and tourists, the County shall seek to have a study conducted to quantify the economic, health, and recreational benefits the community derives from protecting coastal resources and their water-dependent and water-related uses.
+To better document the values, and to promote appreciation of Miami-Dade County's natural resources by residents and tourists, the County shall seek to have a study conducted to support and sustain tourism, marina, water-dependent and waterrelated uses and to quantify the economic, health, and recreational benefits the community derives from protecting coastal resources and their water-dependent and water-related uses.